-3.10 Generally, CCCS considers that decisive influence is deemed to exist if there is ownership of more than 50% of the voting rights.
+3.11 Generally, CCS considers that decisive influence is deemed to exist if there is ownership of more than 50% of the voting rights.
 Where the ownership is between 30% and 50% of the voting rights of the undertaking, there is a rebuttable presumption that decisive influence exists.
 "Voting rights" refers to all the voting rights attributable to the share capital of an undertaking which are currently exercisable at a general meeting.
 However, these thresholds are only indicative and control could potentially be established at levels below these thresholds if other relevant factors provide strong evidence of control.
-Examples of these factors are referred to in paragraph 3.17 below.
 Other forms of voting rights will also be taken into account in assessing control.